microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 ```
 ## Results for DROP benchmark
 ### Best Agent System that the Meta-Agent discovered
-See this [section](#all-agent-systems-that-the-meta-agent-discovered-for-drop) for the full list of discovered Agent Systems.
+See the files in the `adas/results` director for the full list of discovered Agent Systems.
 #### Meta-Agent used o1-preview, and Base Agents used GPT3.5
 ```
-TODO
+TODO: Testing/optimizations/reruns actively in progress.
+See drop_o1_preview_meta_agent_gpt3.5_base_agent_results_run_archive.json for preliminary findings.
 ```
 #### Meta-Agent used o1-preview, and Base Agents used GPT4.0
 ```
-TODO
+TODO: Testing/optimizations/reruns actively in progress.
+See drop_o1_preview_meta_agent_gpt4o_base_agent_results_run_archive.json for preliminary findings.
 ```

 ### Performance with different LLMs